 Sec.
-4. (a) The owner or operator of a shipbuilding or ship repair facility subject to this rule shall comply with the following VOC emissions limiting requirements:
+4. (a) On and after May 1, 1996, the owner or operator of a shipbuilding or ship repair facility subject to this rule shall comply with the following VOC emissions limiting requirements:

 (1) Provisions applicable to specialty coatings are as follows: